AbdulwadudMohamed/list-repo/README.md

 - [x] Prompt the user to input their Username https://github.com/AbdulwadudMohamed/list-repo-bash/issues/1
 - [x] List more details about the repositories https://github.com/AbdulwadudMohamed/list-repo-bash/issues/2
 - [x] Write python code that takes the arguments from the bash script. https://github.com/AbdulwadudMohamed/list-repo-bash/issues/3
+- [x] Use matplotlib to process the data into a bar chart. https://github.com/AbdulwadudMohamed/list-repo-bash/issues/4

 ##### Solved Unexpected problems